 I could be wrong but I've never noticed banks of phones in airports for Southwest to handle changes.
 At DL, those were called DL Direct and it rang through to me at a higher priority than elite members.
 I even had more power on those calls because I was deemed to be "at the airport."
 It was airport, reissues, Skymiles/Elite, General Sales IIRC.

 These desks are usually PAST SECURITY.
-The advice to exit the secure area and talk to the check-in agents endangers the other flights leaving that day because you will have folks with a departing flight mixed in with those who are canceled and if the worst customer service to have found someone a seat but have to let it go because there is no way they'll get through security in ATL before boarding or tell someone that you gave their seat away because they were in line and not checked in because someone told 200 people to get in line ahead of them.
+The advice to exit the secure area and talk to the check-in agents endangers the other flights leaving that day because you will have folks with a departing flight mixed in with those who are canceled and it's the worst customer service to have found someone a seat but have to let it go because there is no way they'll get through security in ATL before boarding or tell someone that you gave their seat away because they were in line and not checked in because someone told 200 people to get in line ahead of them.
 When I "protected" a passenger on a flight because they were likely to miss their connection, the boarding pass from the previous flight still scan.
 If the gate agent had extra time, they would print new boarding cards for the folks, otherwise during boarding, the existing boarding card would spit out a seat assignment ticket.
 IE STILL VALID IANAL so don't get arrested but staying inside the secure area is in your best interest most of the time.

 How does Southwest recover?